Picatout/metal_detector/readme.md

 * 3  1 row 2 pins connector .1" spacing for **L1, J2 and SW1**
 * 3  1 row 2 holes female connector .1" spacing for **L1,J2 and SW1**
 * 1  1 row 5 pins connector for ICSP **J1** (pickit 3 programmer).
-* 1 bakeline prototyping board 7cm x 9cm.
+* 1 bakelite prototyping board 7cm x 9cm with 0.1" spacing copper pad on one side.
 * 1 piece of pine 3/4" thick, large enough to cut 6" disk.
 * 1 stick to used as handle glued to detector disk
 * 1 about 4 feet 2 x 22AWG wires cable  to link detection coil to circuit board.
-* 1 electrical tape to protect L1 winding.
+* 4 feet vinyl electrical tape to protect L1 winding.
+* 1 12" x 12" x 1/8" birch plywood to make circuit board housing box.